Reopening reverses course in Texas and Florida as coronavirus cases spike

 Those hospitals still have some capacity – and they could add space, such as surge beds in stadiums, which were established in the spring but closed because they were not needed, she said.

-Kim Smith, a nurse in the intensive care unit at Doctors Regional in Corpus Christi, said the acute care hospital is nearing capacity for COVID patients with about 29 people confirmed or under investigation for infection.
+Kim Smith, a nurse in the intensive care unit at Doctors Regional in Corpus Christi, said the acute care hospital is nearing capacity for covid-19 patients with about 29 people confirmed or under investigation for infection.
 Negative pressure rooms to house these patients are in short supply, she said.

 “I’m feeling undervalued, honestly,” she said.
-“We’ve had warning down here for two months now, we’ve know it could come.”
+“We’ve had warning down here for two months now, we’ve known it could come.”

-A few weeks ago, officials in Bexar County rewrote their mandates to require masks for businesses — not people — to get around the governor’s order.
+A few weeks ago, officials in Bexar County, where San Antonio is located, rewrote their mandates to require masks for businesses – not people – to get around the governor’s order.
 Abbott, in turn, told a Waco television station that they had “finally figured” out how to do it.
 The governor has urged Texans repeatedly to follow masking and social distancing guidelines, but in an advisory, not mandatory, approach.

 Jennifer Nuzzo, an epidemiologist at the Johns Hopkins Center for Health Security, said that any state that wants to lift restrictions needs sustainable strategies, such as staying home when possible, mask wearing and contact tracing to prevent an acceleration in cases.